GAZA WAR CEMETERY

 Gaza War Cemetery contains 3,217 Commonwealth burials of the First World War, 781 of them unidentified.
 Second World War burials number 210.
 There are also 30 post war burials and 234 war graves of other nationalities.

-The two cemetery pictures below are used with the permission of the Commonwealth War Graves Commission
+Images below used with the permission of the Commonwealth War Graves Commission

 Second Lieutenant Stanley Henry Parry Boughey, V. C.